East Oxford Health Routes

 Participate in nature related activities such as planting, composting, and working with the bug hotel and wildlife corridor.
 See the garden’s website for more information about events and booking the garden.

 This grassland is home to butterflies, owls, badgers and birds such as skylarks and meadow pipits.
 The area is commonly used for exercising, fruit picking, stargazing and dog walking, among other activities.

 Angel and Greyhound Meadow

 Located on the River Cherwell, this is a beautiful open green area that is flooded for parts of the year.

 Enjoy colourful flower beds, mature trees, a local cafe and playground areas including a sandpit, zip wire and timber play.
-The park also offers facilities for fun activities such as miniature golf and tennis.
-For booking visit oxford.gov.uk.
+The park also offers facilities for activities such as miniature golf and tennis.
+For bookings visit oxford.gov.uk.